 Jorge Camoes has a passion for data visualisation.
 Following a successful career in business analytics at Merck, Camoes founded WiseVis, a data visualisation consulting business based in Oeiras, Portugal.
 Camoes is recognised widely as author of the popular blog Excel Charts, in which he shares strategies for getting the most out of data with common tools like Excel.

 He just published his first book, Data at Work, where he explores these themes further, presenting readers with a thoughtful discussion of the potential of data visualisation and strategies for implementing executive dashboards.
-He recently presented at the JMP Explorers Seminar Marlow, UK (the video will be available soon).
-In the meantime you can read a summary of his presentation on his blog.
+He recently presented at the JMP Explorers seminar in Marlow, UK.
+You can read a summary of his presentation on his blog.

 If you can easily connect to the organisation’s information infrastructure and get exactly the data you want and the way you want it, to answer a question truthfully, thoroughly and in a timely manner, then congratulations, you probably have good data to work with.
 And you’re a beautiful unicorn.

 The real world is uglier: In each organisation, there is a secret dark basement (unknown to top management), home to a few creatures who lurk there and whose job description includes “data preparation,” and other tasks of similarly unsavoury nature.
 OK, I can’t prove these basements are real, but data preparation is indeed a resource-intensive, time-consuming, unsexy, underappreciated but fundamental task in any data analysis project.